-Virginia Auto Accident Laws and Resources
+Virginia Auto Accident Laws

 From Roanoke to Lexington to Richmond, scenic Virginia has thousand of miles of roads and sights to explore.
 You can see downtown, historic Richmond, Civil War battlefields, Colonial sites, the Shenandoah Valley and the Chesapeake Bay.
 As you drive the roads used by more than three million licensed drivers who drive 10,000 miles per year, you could be involved in a serious or even fatal car accident.
 Whether you are living or working on the Old Dominion State, it is important to be sure you are carrying enough auto insurance.
 Also, you should be familiar with the driving rules and regulations here.
 That way if the worst happens and you have an accident, you will know how to proceed.